Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Results

 In contrast, and very remarkably, for some exceptional instances of our model, the initial symmetrical trajectories of the system can suddenly split and diverge as a result of spontaneous chiral symmetry breaking.
-This is seen clearly in figure~\ref{fig:concentrations}C for a representative chiral-breaking model, where the concentration profiles of chiral elements bifurcate rapidly at around \SI{200}{s}, and demonstrate strong asymmetric divergence.
-Chiral bifurcation is equally apparent in the plots of system work-rates (figure~\ref{fig:concentrations}D) which in this model manifests as a dominant, highly-driven channel over its weaker chiral counterpart.
-In addition, as expected from symmetry, the outcome of channel dominance does not depend on its chiral label, but is random and equi-probable upon reruns.
-Furthermore, the time of symmetry-breaking onset is variable and depends on noise history.
-These results hold generically across all obtained chiral-breaking models, suggesting that symmetry breaking is not the result of built-in biases, but originate from the dynamical matching between the reactive system and the environmental drives.
+This is seen clearly in figure~\ref{fig:concentrations}b for a representative chiral-breaking model, where the concentration profiles of chiral elements bifurcate rapidly at around \SI{200}{s}, and demonstrate strong asymmetric divergence (for comparison of individual elements, see supplementary table 1).
+Chiral bifurcation is equally apparent in the plots of system work-rates (Figure~\ref{fig:concentrations}d) which in this model manifests as a dominant, highly-driven channel over its weaker chiral counterpart.
+In addition, as expected from symmetry, the outcome of channel dominance does not depend on its chiral label, but is random and equiprobable upon reruns.
+Furthermore, the time of symmetry-breaking onset is variable and depends on noise history (see supplementary Figs. 5 and 6).
+These results hold generically across all obtained chiral-breaking models, suggesting that symmetry breaking is not the result of built-in biases, but originates from the dynamical matching between the reactive system and the environmental drives. \\